A Polar Expedition with Antarctic Quest 21

-Have a good sense of humour and positive mental attitude, and make sure you are fully prepared for operating in what I can only describe as the most challenging environment on the planet.
+Have a good sense of humour and a positive mental attitude, and make sure you are fully prepared to operate in what I can only describe as the most challenging environment on the planet.

 The preparation for such an endeavour must be a huge undertaking- tell us more about it.

 Yes it is – the coordination of getting a permit to operate from the FCDO, getting all the science projects approved and in place, managing the training for the team not only to operate safely on the ice but also the ability to conduct the scientific work, developing the plan of operation and delivery into the Peninsula, obtaining all of the equipment, managing the sponsorship options, running a Crowdfunder Campaign, developing strategies for our educational outreach and legacy programmes and a myriad of other activities has been colossal.